 It is with great pleasure that I introduce you to Greenbank High School.
 We are determined to inspire our students through learning both inside and outside the classroom, care for individual pastoral needs and achieve the highest academic standards.
 We believe we are a centre of excellence for students of all abilities and backgrounds.

 We are very proud of the school, its students, staff and governors and I am eager to share our achievements with you.
-In 2018 we were named for the second year in the ‘Real Schools Guide’ as the highest ranked school in Sefton which celebrated our outstanding performance in delivering a broad and balanced curriculum.
-We are a dynamic learning community built on traditional values.
+We consistently achieve high academic performance for students of all abilities and are a dynamic learning community built on traditional values.

 Education at Greenbank provides much more than exam excellence.
 It aims to develop and nurture all students to take their place as caring and confident young women in the outside world.